Lightning-AI/pytorch-lightning/docs/source/trainer.rst

 - (```ddp```) is DistributedDataParallel (each gpu on each node trains, and syncs grads)
 - (```ddp_cpu```) is DistributedDataParallel on CPU (same as `ddp`, but does not use GPUs.
   Useful for multi-node CPU training or single-node debugging.
-Note that this will **not** give a speedup on a single node, since Torch already makes effient use of multiple CPUs on a single machine.)
+Note that this will **not** give a speedup on a single node, since Torch already makes efficient use of multiple CPUs on a single machine.)
 - (```ddp2```) dp on node, ddp across nodes.
 Useful for things like increasing the number of negative samples